‘The Rock’ joining group that champions rights for disabled

 BOSTON (AP) — Dwayne Johnson plays an amputee in his latest movie.
 Now he’s jumping in to help people with disabilities in real life.

-Johnson, who plays a former FBI agent with a prosthetic leg in the new action thriller "Skyscraper," is joining the Ruderman Family Foundation.
-The Boston-based organization is a leading voice in calling for more inclusion and opportunities for the disabled.
+Johnson, who plays a former FBI agent with a prosthetic leg in the new action thriller “Skyscraper,” said Thursday he’s joining the Boston-based Ruderman Family Foundation, a leading voice in calling for more inclusion and opportunities for the disabled.

-The actor nicknamed "The Rock" released a short video Thursday calling for more inclusion and opportunities for people with disabilities in the entertainment industry.
-Johnson says Hollywood has excluded characters and actors with disabilities for too long, and he calls them "an essential piece of diversity."
+The actor nicknamed “The Rock” released a short video calling for more inclusion and opportunities for people with disabilities in the entertainment industry.
+Johnson said Hollywood has excluded characters and actors with disabilities for too long.

-Foundation president Jay Ruderman says Johnson's influence in the entertainment world will help reduce the stigma that people with disabilities face in society.
+Foundation president Jay Ruderman said Johnson’s influence in the entertainment world will help bring about positive change inside and outside Hollywood.